 Data access in the NGRL

 Certain staff within Genomics England will be able to see both identifying and de-identified patient data, enabling them to ensure that the process by which researchers can access de-identified data is securely controlled, and that information found by researchers can be fed back to healthcare professionals if relevant for their patient.
-Each patient record is given a unique identification number in the NGRL.

 Data cannot be accessed by groups such as non-health related government agencies, including those linked to employment, insurance companies, police and border agencies, or for marketing purposes.

 De-identifying data makes it very difficult for any researcher to identify individual patients, and they are made aware that doing so is illegal.
 Identification is not impossible because of the unique nature of each individual’s genomic code; for example, if a patient is already part of a patient group for a rare disorder and has granted access to genomic data via other research, those researchers that also have approved access to the NGRL could identify that individual.